Leverege History, Family Crest & Coats of Arms

 Early Origins of the Leverege family

+The surname Leverege was first found in West Yorkshire at Liversedge, a township that dates back to the Domesday Book where it was listed as Livresec, a manor belonging to Radulf, a vassal of Ilbert de Lacy.
+The place name probably means "edge or ridge of a man called Leofhere," from the Old English personal name + "ecg."
 The township includes the hamlets of Millbridge, Littletown, Hightown, the Heights, and Robert-Town.
 Liversedge Hall was anciently the property of the Neville family, lords of the manor.
 Today the hall is in ruins and slight remains can be seen.

 Important Dates for the Leverege family

 This web page shows only a small excerpt of our Leverege research.
 Another 78 words (6 lines of text) covering the years 1439, 1670 and 1758 are included under the topic Early Leverege History in all our PDF Extended History products and printed products wherever possible.

 Leverege Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Leverege are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Leverege include: Leversage, Leverage, Leveredge, Leverich, Leverick, Leveridge, Leversage, Leversedge, Liversage, Livesage, Liveredge, Liverich and many more.